hakan-vintercapital/index/index_methodology.md

 1.  allow for air-gapped cold storage, including offline wallet generation and offline transaction signing.

-2.  have not been pegged to another asset such as currencies or commodities.
+2.  are not pegged to another asset such as currencies or commodities.

-3.  have for at least one month been traded on two selected exchanges.
+3.  been traded on two selected exchanges for the duration of one month.

 4.  can be deposited and withdrawn from at least two selected exchanges.

 5.  are not an ongoing Initial Coin Offering (ICO).

-6.  have at least 20% of last month's publicly traded volume located at selected exchanges.
+6.  have in the last month had at least 20% of its publicly traded volume located at selected exchanges.

 7.  have no more than 90% of its monthly trading volume located at a